sijang/sijang.github.io/_pages/quotes.md

   > To improve is to change, to be perfect is to change often.

 ## Life
+  > Turn your wounds into wisdom.

   > Be selfish with your time.
 A lot of people don't deserve it.

+  > Silence is the best answer to someone who doesn't value your words.